petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/managing-web-content-structures-and-templates-by-using-the-rest-api.md

 ## Getting the Web Content Templates

-The `ContentTemplates_GET_FromSites.sh` cURL script lists the existing web content templates.
+The `ContentTemplates_GET_FromSites.sh` cURL script lists the existing templates.
 This script uses the `ContentTemplate` service with the `GET` HTTP method, using the site ID as the only parameter.

 | Method | Service           | Endpoint                               |
 |:-------|:------------------|:---------------------------------------|